 Additional information about testing, including information about other testing locations in the Springfield area, can be found on the Springfield-Greene County Health Department’s webpage.

 Mandatory testing upon campus arrival

 Upon their arrival to campus, student-athletes, certain athletics staff, residence hall staff, and anyone having traveled internationally within the past 14 days will be required to undergo COVID-19 testing.
 If such students, faculty or staff refuse to undergo COVID-19 testing, they will be required to quarantine for 14 days from the date they arrived on campus.

 All COVID-19 tests referenced in this section will be administered at no cost to the student, faculty or staff member being tested.

 The university may authorize additional COVID-19 testing in other situations before or during the fall semester.

 The university will notify individuals of their test result as soon as possible after receiving the result from the laboratory.

-All students, faculty and staff who test positive for COVID-19 through a test not administered by the university must immediately notify the COVID-19 reporting line by email at COVID19@missouristate.edu or by phone at 417-837-3737.
+All students, faculty and staff who test positive for COVID-19 through a test not administered by the university must immediately notify the COVID-19 reporting line by email at COVID19@missouristate.edu or complete the COVID-19 Reporting Form.
 Additionally, all students, faculty and staff who are informed by a physician or public health official that they must quarantine or isolate must immediately notify the COVID-19 reporting line.